-The current analysis overcomes a few issues that challenge the original categorial approach.
+The current analysis also overcomes a few issues that challenge the original categorial approach.

 As pointed out by Xiang (2021), under the traditional categorial approach, a wh-item is considered a λ -operator, thus this analysis fails to show the parallelism between wh-items and indefinites, which is widely observed cross-linguistically.
-Under the current analysis, wh-items are analyzed in exactly the same way as indefinites (see (T) in (3)).
+Under the current analysis, wh-items are analyzed in exactly the same way as indefinites (see Section 2.1).